Religion in Mexico

+The Mexico City Metropolitan Cathedral (Catholic).

 Christianity is the predominant religion in Mexico comprising 91.3% of the population.
-Catholicism is its largest denomination representing around 78% of the total population as of 2020 census.
+Catholicism is its largest denomination representing around 78% of the total population as of the 2020 INEGI census.
 In recent decades the share of Catholics has been declining, due to the growth of other Christian denominations – especially various Protestant churches, Jehovah's Witness and Mormonism – which now constitute larger shares of the population.
 Conversion to non-Catholic denominations has been considerably lower than in Central America, and central Mexico remains one of the most Catholic areas in the world.

 Mexico is a secular country and has allowed freedom of religion since the mid-19th century.
 Mainline Protestant denominations and the open practice of Judaism established themselves in the country during that era.
 Modern growth has been seen in Evangelical Protestantism, Mormonism and in folk religions, such as Mexicayotl.
 Buddhism and Islam have both made limited inroads through immigration and conversion.